Michael Wood (New Zealand politician): Labour Party activism and candidancy

+Wood had been for some time prior to his nomination the Mount Roskill electorate chairman.
+The electorate had been held by Phil Goff since 1993.
+Goff announced his candidacy for the 2016 Auckland mayoralty election in November 2015.
+Wood was announced as Labour's new Mount Roskill candidate in June 2016, with an endorsement from Goff.
+The announcement was made early in the electoral cycle because of the potential for a by-election in late 2016 or early 2017 subject to Goff winning the mayoral election and resigning from Parliament.

 Member of Parliament

 First term, 2016–2017

 Following Goff's election to the Auckland mayoralty and resignation as a Member of Parliament in October 2016, Wood was confirmed as the candidate for the Mt Roskill by-election.
 Turnout was above average for a by-election, and Wood received more than twice as many votes as his closest rival, Parmjeet Parmar of the National Party.

 On 16 December 2016, he was named as the Labour Party's spokesman on Consumer Affairs, Ethnic Communities, and Revenue.
 On 7 February 2017, the first sitting day of Parliament since his election, he took the House of Representatives' Oath of Allegiance and was appointed to the Finance and Expenditure Committee.

 Sixth Labour Government

-During the 2017 New Zealand general election, Wood retained the Mount Roskill electorate, preserving his large majority.
-Wood was sworn in as Parliamentary Under-Secretary for Ethnic Communities following the formation of the Sixth Labour Government, and was additionally appointed as chair of the Finance and Expenditure Committee.
+In the 2017 New Zealand general election, Wood retained the Mount Roskill electorate, preserving his large majority.
+He was sworn in as Parliamentary Under-Secretary for Ethnic Communities following the formation of the Sixth Labour Government, and was additionally appointed as chair of the Finance and Expenditure Committee.

 In a June 2019 reshuffle, Wood was promoted to Chief Government Whip, succeeding Ruth Dyson.
-Wood was a member of the Epidemic Response Committee, a select committee that considered the government's response to the COVID-19 pandemic.
+He was a member of the Epidemic Response Committee, a select committee that considered the government's response to the COVID-19 pandemic.

-During the 2020 New Zealand general election, Wood was re-elected in Mount Roskill by a final margin of 13,853 votes, defeating the National Party's candidate Parmjeet Parmar.
-Wood was promoted to cabinet following the 2020 election, becoming Minister of Transport, Minister for Workplace Relations and Safety, and Deputy Leader of the House.
+In the 2020 New Zealand general election, Wood was re-elected in Mount Roskill by a final margin of 13,853 votes, defeating the National Party's candidate Parmjeet Parmar.
+He was promoted to cabinet following the 2020 election, becoming Minister of Transport, Minister for Workplace Relations and Safety, and Deputy Leader of the House.

-In a cabinet reshuffle announced by Ardern on 13 June 2022, Wood was replaced as Deputy Leader of the House by Kieran McAnulty and took on the position of Minister of Immigration whilst retaining the Transport and Workplace Safety portfolios.
+In a cabinet reshuffle announced by Ardern on 13 June 2022, Wood was succeeded as Deputy Leader of the House by Kieran McAnulty and took on the position of Minister of Immigration whilst retaining the Transport and Workplace Safety portfolios.